 How I put my pizza down, unable to swallow, and how you saw that as a judgment on your own appetite.

-How I faced the mirrored wall, and met Karen’s eyes for a moment, then looked away when I saw the same despair I felt on my own face.
+How I faced the mirrored wall, and met my sister’s eyes for a moment, then looked away when I saw the same despair I felt on my own face.

 How in the bathroom, I wept for you.
 Just for the time it took the toilet to flush.

-How I came out of the stall to find Karen doing the same.
+How I came out of the stall to find my sister doing the same.

 How you didn’t notice our reddened eyes, our desperate kindness.